 Part of Me Pours Out of You - Lessons from Japan

 Yet the perception of “other” creates an opportunity for deeper understanding.
 So perceived, nature and people help define one another.
 It is as if they complete a circle.
 Each is a point completing and connecting the other points along a continuum of this time and space.
+I had a transformational reorientation of my ideas.

 We are often unaware of the light, the sound and the smell of events as they flow through the world.
 It is through recognition and reconnection that we can honor and claim our place within the larger context of life.